microsoft/quick-authentication/docs/quick-authentication-how-to.md

 The cool-down status will reset after a successful sign-in.

+### Prompt's interaction with other sign-in methods

+When prompt is open and sign-in is initiated using button or calling [ms.auth.startSignIn](./quick-authentication-reference.md#method-msauthstartsignin), then the prompt will close.
+If [PromptMomentNotification](./quick-authentication-reference.md#data-type-promptmomentnotification) callback is used, then the callback will be invoked with `{type: 'dismissed', reason: 'flow_restarted'}`.

 ## Working with access tokens

 Quick Authentication surfaces the access token request APIs in MSAL.js.
 For details and example code for calling these methods, see [Microsoft Quick Authentication configuration and JavaScript API reference](./quick-authentication-reference.md).